 the new york review of books, june 4, 2015

-This authoritative and revealing book shows how evolutionist thought gained ground in the Arab world, ground it has now lost to the forces of fear and obscurantism.
+An authoritative exploration of evolutionist thought in the Arab world, and the ground it has now lost to the forces of fear and obscurantism.

 Fall of the Ottomans: The Great War in the Middle East, by Eugene Rogan - review

 The Oxford professor puts the people of the Middle East at the heart of their own story, in contrast to earlier accounts that concentrated on the foreigners.

 the new york review of books, february 22, 2015

 Abrurrahmane Sissako's beautiful, Oscar-nominated film is a song against the jihadists.

 Mecca: the Sacred City, by Ziauddin Sardar - review

 The Pilrgimage is now an adjunct to the retail' - the House of Saud will not like this thoughtful new history of Islam's citadel.

 When the Prince of Wales was sent away on a trip to the Middle East to prevent him behaving badly, Francis Bedford went with him – the pictures he took captured famous sites unchanged for thousands of years.